Sunday, September 29, 2024

 The Fear of Diverse Intelligences Like AI

 I want to suggest that you read the article by Michael Levin in the Sept.
 3 issue of Noema Magazine on how our fear of AI’s potential is emblematic of humanity’s larger difficulty recognizing intelligence in unfamiliar guises.
+(One needs to be clear however, that AI of the GTP engines is not 'intelligence' in the broader sense of the term.
+They are large language models, LLMs.)
 Here are some clips from the later portions of his essay:

 Why would natural evolution have an eternal monopoly on producing systems with preferences, goals and the intelligence to strive to meet them?
 How do you know that bodies whose construction includes engineered, rational input in addition to emergent physics, instead of exclusively random mutations (the mainstream picture of evolution), do not have what you mean by emotion, intelligence and an inner perspective?